microsoft/typespec/packages/website/src/docs/setup/formatter.md

 cadl format **/*.cadl
 ```

-Validate the files are formatted but don't format them.
-Useful for enforcing in the CI.
+Validate that the files are formatted but don't format them.
+Useful for enforcing in CI.

 ```bash
 cadl format --check **/*.cadl